-The more that I try to cook healthy the more I love it!
+The more that I try to cook healthily the more I love it!
 I think we all get into a rut.
 We cook the recipes that have been passed down from our moms and grandmas.
 I know, they can be the best recipes ever but sometimes we need to branch out and when we do, we find new treasures!
 That is what happened with this recipe.
-The chicken cooks until it’s fork tender, which is great served with pasta, noodles, spaghetti squash or polenta.
+The chicken cooks until it’s fork-tender, which is great served with pasta, noodles, spaghetti squash, or polenta.

 Eating healthy never tasted so good!
 This is an inexpensive dish the whole family will love!